The Stillness Of Motion : Changing Polar Landscapes

 Read More

-The photograph has long been held up as a symbol of our ability to capture space and freeze time, both literally and figuratively facilitating the colonial ambitions of control.
-Yet the camera is merely an instrument of space and time, a tool of our subjective imagination.
-A photograph is not an objective truth; invested with intention, it exposes the mind.
-And in so doing, reveals that mind and space are one.
+Although the photograph has long symbolized our ability to capture space and freeze time – both literally and figuratively facilitating the colonial ambitions of control – the camera is merely an instrument of space and time, a tool of our subjective imagination.
+A photograph is not an objective truth; invested with intention, it exposes the mind, and in so doing reveals that mind and space are one.
+In imaged space, movement can manifest in abstraction, impermanence in impression, time in blur.
+A long exposure can emulate the action of eternity upon the earth, for inevitably, time denies space its form.

 Image Specs: